 Cut the butter quarters widthwise into 1/2-inch cubes.

 Place the butter cubes into a bowl, and pop it in the freezer for about an hour.
-Freezing the butter keeps it from melting from the centrifugal force of the food processor, which is a good thing; cold fats in pie dough amplify the flakiness factor during the baking process.
+Freezing the butter keeps it from melting from the centrifugal force of the food processor, which is a good thing.
+Cold fats in pie dough amplify the flakiness factor during baking, making a pie tender and flaky.

 Once the butter cubes are frozen, pull out your food processor.
-If you’re like me, you’ll “borrow” one that hasn’t seen the light of day since the ’80′s from your mom.
+If you’re like me, you’ll “borrow” one that hasn’t seen the light of day since the ’80’s from your mom.
 Pretty snazzy, eh?
-I really don’t believe that anyone should ever have to buy a brand new food processor.
-If you don’t have one and your mom doesn’t have one lying around–no worries!
-Just ask a friend or neighbor to borrow their idle appliance, or pick one up at a thrift store or garage sale.
-Barely used food processors are lurking everywhere.
+If you don’t have one and your mom doesn’t have one lying around, no worries!
+Just ask a friend or neighbor to borrow theirs, or get one at a thrift store or garage sale.

 Dump the flour and salt into the bowl of the food processor.
 Be sure fluff the flour up a bit with a fork or whisk before measuring it.
 Place the lid of the food processor, and pulse the flour 2-3 times to distribute the salt.